-While you’re editing, you can move images to the trash directly from within Luminar Neo.
-This makes it easy to organize your hard drive and reduce clutter.
-However, as a protective measure, Luminar Neo requires three steps in order to permanently delete an image.
+While editing, you can move images to the trash directly from within Luminar Neo.
+This makes it easy to organize your hard drive and reduces clutter.
+However, as a protective measure, Luminar Neo requires three steps to delete an image permanently.

 Deleting a File in Luminar Neo